 Ryan began her career prosecuting sexual assault cases, including the 1983 case of a former Beverly attorney, who had been terrorizing women across the state.
 Ryan secured convictions against this dangerous felon for a string of armed home invasions and sexual assaults in Newton, Billerica and Weston.
 The defendant received a lengthy state prison sentence.

 Ryan has significant teaching experience as an adjunct professor at both the graduate and undergraduate levels.
 She is currently on the faculty of Lasell College in Newton, where she teaches courses in Constitutional Law and the American Legal System.
 She has previously taught at Emmanuel College and Wentworth Institute.
 Ryan has served as an Instructor at Harvard Law School’s Trial Advocacy Workshop and has mentored younger lawyers and law students through her volunteer work at the Women’s Bar Foundation.
 She has also served on the faculty of numerous professional and community boards focused on training practicing lawyers, including the National Association of District Attorneys, the Massachusetts Bar Association, the Massachusetts District Attorneys Association, and Massachusetts Continuing Legal Education.

 Ryan has received a number of awards and peer recognition for her trial skills and community involvement.
 The Middlesex County Bar Association honored her with their Lifetime Achievement Award.
 She is also a recipient of the Boston College Law School’s David Nelson Public Service Award.

-Ryan grew up in Cambridge and is a summa cum laude graduate of Emmanuel College and a cum laude graduate of Boston College Law School.
+Ryan grew up in Somerville and is a summa cum laude graduate of Emmanuel College and a cum laude graduate of Boston College Law School.
 She lives in Belmont with her husband Michael, an economist.
 They have two children.